carpentries/instructor-training/episodes/05-memory.md

 > or *inquiry-based* learning.
 >
 > You may have heard of some of these strategies, and they are not without
 > merit!
-But they frequently run aground, and when they do it tends to be
-> because of something we call cognitive overload.
->
-> Cognitive load theory, introduced by Kirshner et al.
+But they frequently fall flat.
+Cognitive load theory, introduced by [Kirshner et al.][kirschner-paper]
->  (in a paper titled "[Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching][kirschner-paper]".) in response to the
-> popularity and uneven success of these approaches, applies what we know about
+> in response to the popularity and uneven success of these approaches, applies what we know about
 > human cognitive architecture to understand why minimal guidance often fails.
 >
 > Minimally-guided instruction requires learners to simultaneously